 Take one of the frequent JR trains between Sapporo and Teine Stations (10-15 minutes, 340 yen one way).
 At Teine Station change to an hourly JR bus (number 70) bound for Teine Highland and get off at the ski resort (30 minutes, 390 yen one way to the Olympia Zone or 30 minutes, 400 yen to the Highland Zone).
 Buses depart from the station's south exit.
 Both the train and bus are covered by the Japan Rail Pass.

 There are direct ski buses between selected hotels in central Sapporo and Teine Ski Resort from early December to late March.
-The trip takes 50-100 minutes depending on the boarding location, and a round trip ticket costs 6700 yen and includes a 7-hour lift ticket.
+The trip takes 50-100 minutes depending on the boarding location, and a round trip ticket costs 6900 yen and includes an 8-hour lift ticket.
 Reservations are required and must be made at least one day in advance.